 Within each ski resort, there is plenty of accommodation, from more budget-friendly options right through to extravagant, luxury five-star hotels and chalets.
 The options are endless, making it accessible for every skier.

 Take a look at our hand-picked collection of hotels, chalets and apartments in the Aosta Valley ski area and discover the holiday of a lifetime by calling our ski experts, or making an enquiry online.

 - Ski tours

 - Culture and tradition

-Cervinia is blessed with plenty of high-altitude, snow-sure skiing and easy access to the slopes of neighbouring Zermatt.
+Cervinia ski resort is blessed with plenty of high-altitude, snow-sure skiing and easy access to the slopes of neighbouring Zermatt.

-Still largely undiscovered by the rest of Europe, Champoluc is one of the last hidden gems in the Aosta Valley.
+Still largely undiscovered by the rest of Europe, Champoluc ski resort is one of the last hidden gems in the Aosta Valley.

-Warm Italian hospitality, rich cultural tradition and excellent skiing in one of the largest ski areas in Italy.
+Gressoney ski resort offers warm Italian hospitality, rich cultural tradition and fantastic skiing in one of the largest ski areas in Italy.

-Both tranquil on the slopes and in the picturesque village, La Thuile is a wonderful alternative to the more mainstream European resorts.
+Both tranquil on the slopes and in the picturesque village, La Thuile ski resort is a wonderful alternative to the more mainstream European resorts.